Equipment Maintenance Fact Sheet

 Purpose of Equipment Maintenance

-Components of Equipment Maintenance
+Components of Written Equipment Maintenance Plan

 - A routine visual inspection for apparent defects must be completed by staff at least monthly.
 Inspection includes the following: